hasindu2008/f5c/_docs/output-eventalign.md

 ## RNA examples

 In RNA, a read should always map to + strand of the transcripts in the transcriptome.
-Thus - mappings in thory should not exist.
+Thus - mappings if any are meaning less.
+Only + ones are discussed below.

 Assume we have a read signal named rid0 of 3000 signal samples, mapped to a reference transcript  named trn0 of 65 bases Assume a k-mer size of 5.
 We have a total of 61 k-mers in the reference.